pangxueyu233/Pipeline-of-Epigenome/README.md

 ## Overview

-This workshop recorded the whole processing steps of Epigenome data analysis, including the CUT&Tag-seq (Chip-seq) and ATAC-seq data analysis, in CC-LY Lab written by Shawn (Xiangyu) Pan and Xuelan Chen.
+This workshop recorded the whole processing steps of Epigenome data analysis, including the CUT&Tag-seq (ChIP-seq) and ATAC-seq data analysis, in CC-LY Lab written by Shawn (Xiangyu) Pan and Xuelan Chen.
 This page would be helpful and easy to be read and operated, especially for the bioinformatic new-hand.
 We will try to keep updating of ` Pipeline-of-Epigenome`.
 And this pipeline is flexible, you could broaden more analysis steps and tools integrated into this page, such as TF enrichment, bulk ATAC-seq data deconvolution and et al. We also expected you could add comments and provide request to improve this page.
 Hope you could had a good grip of the basic Epigenome data analysis rapidly and smoothly

 ## **The analysis pipeline included**

-## 	1. CUT&Tag-seq (Chip-seq)
+## 	1. CUT&Tag-seq (ChIP-seq)

 1. [x] The introduction of the tools on `Linux` system
 2. [x] Quality Control of raw data